-- Hormonal flood and dysregulation of the autonomic nervous system can cause the body to shut down. - "Rape-induced paralysis." - Know what is happening, but can't fight. - Biological response based on survival; think of the animal world.
+- Hormones are released in varying amounts and may result in behavioral differences among reporting parties: - Fight, Flight, Freeze not a choice. - Impairs the ability to think rationally. - May present as confused, laughing, crying, flat, angry, irritable, or variable. - Tonic immobility may be induced by the autonomic nervous system causing the body to shut down. - "Rape-induced paralysis." - Know what is happening, but can't fight. - Biological response based on survival; think of the animal world.